 While you might expect a communication degree to lead to a career in journalism, broadcasting, public relations, or marketing, the skills developed during the program can lead to a wide range of career options.
 A communication bachelor's degree will teach you how to research, analyze information, communicate clearly, and understand persuasive techniques used in writing and speaking.

-To find out what you can do with a communication degree, we sat down with Kristy Callihan, Purdue University Global adjunct faculty member for undergraduate education and teaching.
+To find out what you can do with a communication degree, we sat down with Kristy Callihan, Purdue Global adjunct faculty member for undergraduate education and teaching.

 What Is a Communication Degree?

 A communication degree is the study of how to effectively communicate different types of information in various fields such as journalism, media, business, politics, and law.

 Callihan emphasizes that Purdue Global’s Bachelor of Science in Communication degree teaches more than just theory.
 You’ll learn how to use soft skills that are sought-after by employers and applicable to many professions.

 Some of the desirable soft skills you’ll be taught in Purdue Global’s communication degree program include:

 - Perception skills

 “Many of our communication courses pair nicely with other fields,” Callihan says.
 “We are a ‘glue’ discipline, in that way.
 You could use the knowledge you gain to become a marketing or business major, go to law school, or pursue other professions, and what you learn in communication courses will glue it all together.”

 At Purdue Global, undergraduate degree programs include, at a minimum, two communication courses: College Composition I and II.
 If you’re a student in a degree program other than communication, you may be able to take additional communication courses as electives.